-Students majoring in Health and Recreation must earn a 2.5 cumulative grade point average or above in all major coursework, take the Graduate Record Examination (GRE), and the Praxis I exam and successfully complete 6-9 units (30 to 45 days) of clinically field-based internships in a professional health and recreation setting.
-Students graduating in Health and Recreation are expected to gain knowledge and skills in theoretical and practical principles of school and community health and recreation programs, instructional methods and strategies that relate to teaching health and recreation for exceptional children, adolescents to aging adults, and develop leadership and administrative skills for managing health and recreation centers and programs.
+Students majoring in Health and Recreation must earn a 2.5 cumulative grade point average or above in all major coursework, take the Graduate Record Examination (GRE) and the Praxis 1 Case (general knowledge) examination and successfully complete 6-9 units (30-45 days) of clinically field-based internships in a professional health and recreation setting.
+Students graduating in Health and Recreation are expected to gain knowledge and skills in theoretical and practical principles of school and community health and recreation programs, instructional methods and strategies providing leisure and socialized recreational activities for exceptional children and adolescents, to aging adults, and develop leadership and administrative skills for managing health and recreation programs.